-R11 The identities and number of personnel of each team entering designated areas such as the Preparation, Inspection, Staging, and Competition Areas must meet the relevant requirements.
+R12 The identities and number of personnel of each team entering designated areas such as the Preparation, Inspection, Staging, and Competition Areas must meet the relevant requirements.

-Penalties: Verbal Warning.
-If the Verbal Warning is ineffective, the offender may be imposed a maximum penalty of disqualification from the competition.
+Penalties: The highest penalty that can be imposed on the offending team is disqualification.

-R12 Pit Crews must wear armbands which must not be covered.
+- R13 Pit Crews must wear armbands which must not be covered.
 One member must wear the "Captain" armband.
 Penalties: Verbal Warning.

-R13 Without the permission of the Referee, Pit Crew Members entering the Battlefield must not communicate with anyone from the outside.
+If the Verbal Warning is ineffective, the offender may be disqualified as the maximum penalty. - R14 Without the permission of the referee, Pit Crew Members entering the Competition Area must not communicate with anyone from the outside.